cap-ntu/ML-Model-CI/README.md

 docker pull xxx #TODO
 ```

-Check more intergrations, please refer to [here](/intergration/README.md).
+Please refer to [here](/intergration/README.md) for more information.

 ### CLI